 About App State Online

 Recognized as one of the top online education destinations in the country by U.S. News and World Report, App State Online (formerly known as Distance Education) is designed to meet students wherever they are — whether they are seeking a degree, a credential or looking to sharpen their personal and/or professional skills.
-Through App State Online, Appalachian State University offers innovative, flexible and accredited undergraduate and graduate programs through three modes of teaching delivery: online, hybrid or classroom-based at off-campus centers.
+Through App State Online, Appalachian State University offers innovative, flexible and accredited undergraduate and graduate programs through two modes of teaching delivery: online and off campus.
 Learn more at https://online.appstate.edu.

 About graduate education at App State